NETWAYS/advanced-puppet-training/testing/02_unit.md

     end

-Run unit tests and fix problems if appeared:
+Run unit tests and fix problems if appeared.